bytefish/bytefish.de/blog/timeseries_databases_1_dataset.md

 to give qualified answers or recommendations for one database or another.
 So in a series of articles I want to learn more about [TimescaleDB] and [InfluxDB].

-In this article I will start with parsing a CSV dataset, that is going to be used in the upcoming articles.
+In this article I will start with parsing a CSV dataset using .NET.
+The Dataset is going to be used in the upcoming articles.

 All code to reproduce the article can be found in my GitHub repository at: